stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 ```

 Data constructors are automatically added to the implicit scope (!), so
-Idris2 can come up with a proof of non-emptyness at compile time on its
+Idris2 can come up with a proof of non-emptiness at compile time on its
 own.
+We can try this at the REPL:

 ```
 > head [1,2,3,4]
 1
 ```

-Now, we have all the required ingredients together: Use indexed data types
+Now we have all the required ingredients together: Use indexed data types
 to refine existing types and require them as erased auto implicit arguments
 to get both: Strong guarantees at runtime and convenient syntax at
 compile time.